tripledio/tripledio.github.io/_posts/2023-07-1-cost-of-efficiency.md

 This phrase is often echoed by both managers and software engineers alike.
 Managers may express this sentiment out of a desire to streamline processes and maximize productivity.
 Software engineers frequently use it as a reason why they dislike a solution or way of working.
 For software engineers, who continually strive to optimize their software, processes and algorithms, this argument carries significant weight in discussions.
 The argument often seems irrefutable, acting as a conversation-stopper, given the prevailing emphasis on efficiency in software engineering.

-I'll admit, I'm not a fan of the "efficiency" argument.
+I'll admit, I'm very wary of the "efficiency" argument.
 Efficiency is often treated as the holy grail, when in reality, there's more to consider.
 So, in this blog post, I'll dive into this topic and explore why there are times when seemingly inefficient approaches make sense.
 This is especially relevant in software engineering, where adaptation and learning are crucial.
-After all, efficiency comes with its own trade-offs.
+We must be aware that efficiency comes with trade-offs and occurs in a context for a given scope.

 ## The drive for efficiency